 While a fiberglass door may not sound as traditional as, say, a wooden entryway, it is usually more affordable.
 Plus, many brands use fiberglass to mimic the look of wood with wood-grain texturing.
 So it looks like wood, but is cheaper and tougher.
 Talk about a win-win.

 Last but not least is steel.
 Steel doors are among the toughest, most durable options on the market — and they also tend to be the cheapest.
 That is because they can dent, but they are resistant to cracking and warping.
 Even when they do dent, the damage can be fixed using a conventional auto-body repair kit.

 While steel doors are typically only considered suitable for industrial use, they’re becoming more commonplace among residences due to their natural toughness.
 So if security and longevity are your top priorities, you’ll probably want to stick with steel.

 As you can see, there are many benefits to replacing old doors.
 It’s easy to ignore them until they become a real issue, but don’t let them languish for too long.

-If you are located in the Atlanta area and ready to start looking around, consider Davis Window & Door.
+If you are located in the Atlanta or Charlotte areas and ready to start looking around, consider Davis Window & Door.
 We stock a variety of entry doors in our recently expanded 5,000 square foot showroom, and our professional staff is always willing to help you find the right products.